Answer

 - Select the 'Answers' tab.

-- If any gaps have been identified during the validation process, they will be listed at the top of the 'Answers' tab.
-You can click on an individual gap to find out more about the gap.
+- If any gaps were identified during validation, they will be listed at the top of the 'Answers' tab.
+Select an individual gap to learn more.

-- Navigate to the questions identified in the feedback.
-Upload improved evidence for evidence gaps or select the correct policy options for declaration gaps.
+- Navigate to the questions flagged in the validator feedback and upload improved evidence (for evidence gaps) or declare the correct policy options (for declaration gaps).